rabbah/nimbella-cli/doc/README.md

 ---

-<h2 id="information-for-openwhisk-developers">Information for OpenWhisk developers</h2>
+## Information for OpenWhisk developers

 Nimbella powers the “serverless computing” portion of its offering with a modified version of [Apache OpenWhisk](http://openwhisk.org/).
 If you’re familiar with the OpenWhisk platform, you’ll recognize many similarities and some differences in the Nimbella commands and concepts.
 We’ll cover some of them here.